lucastononro/cv-vehicle-detection/machine-learning-ocr/README.md

 3. Ensure Tesseract is installed and accessible:
    - On macOS: `brew install tesseract`
    - On Ubuntu: `sudo apt-get install tesseract-ocr`
-   - On Windows: Download the installer from [Tesseract GitHub](https://github.com/UB-Mannheim/tesseract/wiki)
+   - On Windows: Download the installer from [Tesseract GitHub](https://github.com/UB-Mannheim/tesseract/wiki) (or just do it with pip lol ;D)

 ## Usage

 1. Place your test images in the `images/` directory.
-Ensure they are in PNG format.
+Ensure they are in PNG format and their name correspond to the ground-trugh.

 2. Run the test script to evaluate all OCR models:
    ```bash